wbamberg/hiking/index.md

 ## Close, 2WD accessible ##

-These hikes/scrambles are all within a couple of hours drive of Vancouver and are 2WD accessible.
+Thee hikes/scrambles are all within a couple of hours drive of Vancouver and are 2WD accessible.

 ### Crown Mountain ###